Overview

 CDC Hepatitis B FAQs for the Public

-UNL Exposure Control Plan
+UNL Bloodborne Pathogen Exposure Control Plan

 OSHA Bloodborne Pathogens Standard

-HIV and HBV Laboratories/Production Facilities
+HIV and HBV Research Laboratories

 Declination and Other Bloodborne Pathogen Program Forms